 Being capable of creating quality curriculum is no easy feat, and it comes naturally to teachers.
 Many places looking to hire teachers value that educators often take the initiative to develop their own digital brochures, PDFs, PowerPoints, etc. If this is a skill your future profession is explicitly looking for, start working on creating a digital portfolio today while you are still in the classroom.
 Additionally, you can begin to fine-tune your graphic design and make all of your resources look polished and professional.

 My advice?
 One of the best motivators for me personally is $$.
 If you are looking to fluff up your resume with curriculum development skills, consider doing so in a way that earns you additional income at the same time.
-Side hustles such as freelancing, part-time curriculum development, or starting your own TPT store will help keep you enthusiastic about learning and growing as you begin to branch out.
+Side hustles such as freelancing, part-time curriculum development for major education company, or starting your own TPT store will help keep you enthusiastic about learning and growing as you begin to branch out.

 Transferable Skill #4: Training

 Another transferable skill teachers have is their capacity to train (or teach) almost anything.
 Public speaking and breaking down information into shorter, easy-to-digest chunks is something that’s always been natural for me.
 When I left teaching, I worked as an educational consultant (public speaking and Professional Development seminars).
-Now I work as an Instructional Designer (creating curriculum for teachers to learn educational products).
+I then went on to work as an Instructional Designer (creating eLearning resources and curriculum for teachers to learn educational products).
 My teaching experience was something that helped me get my foot in the door for both of these positions.

 You can demonstrate yourself as a valuable asset to any corporation that needs a new hire onboarding program.
 Even something such as helping 4 or 5 teachers on using a new technology program after school can be written down as experience.
 Furthermore, if you have ever trained other teachers on the curriculum at your school, write this on your resume as implementing train-the-trainer model lessons.